Application of axiomatic formal theory to the Abraham--Minkowski controversy: Introduction

-that are the basis functions of Maxwellian electrodynamics.
-Consequently, there is a fundamental difference between an organically continuum-based electrodynamics and microscopic fields interacting with individual particles in the vacuum.
-As in statistical and thermal physics, the macroscopic model and the microscopic model are fundamentally disjoint: The assumptions, approximations, and averages that are implicit in the macroscopic model are not reversible.
+The basis functions of Maxwellian electrodynamics in Minkowski spacetime $S_v(x_0,x,y,z)$ are $[\exp({-i((\omega/c)x_0-(n\omega/c){\bf \hat k}_0\cdot{\bf r})})+c.c.]/2$.
+Here, $x_0=ct$ is the time-like coordinate of Minkowski spacetime and ${\bf\hat k}_0$ is a unit vector in the direction of propagation.
+In the non-Minkowski spacetime $S_d(\bar x_0,x,y,z)$, the basis functions of propagating electromagnetic fields, $[\exp(-i((n\omega/c)\bar x_0-(n\omega/c){\bf\hat k}_0\cdot{\bf r})) +c.c.]/2$, are what we would expect for monochromatic, or quasimonochromatic, fields propagating at speed $c/n$ in a linear dielectric.
+Consequently, there is a fundamental difference in approach between an organically continuum-based non-perturbative electrodynamics and the macroscopically averaged effects of microscopic fields interacting perturbatively with a collection of individual particles in the vacuum.
+Furthermore, the assumptions, approximations, limits, and averages that are implicit in the macroscopic model are not reversible.
+We cannot re-discretize or un-average a continuous dielectric with macroscopic refractive index $n$ any more than we can ascertain the velocity of a particle in an ideal gas with temperature $T$.